GetPlaced60/Terraform/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact [your name](mailto:your-email@example.com).
+If you have any questions or feedback, feel free to contact [Getplaced](mailto:your-getplaced60@gmail.com.

 ---